oracle-livelabs/apex/nyc-genai-lab/5-apply-to-school/5-apply-to-school.md

 In this lab, you will:

-- Use Invoke API process to invoke the Generative AI service using the APEX_AI PL/SQL API
+- Configure an option for the student's parent to apply to a school
-- Generate email for applying to a school
+- Use Generate Text with AI dynamic action to generate text for the application letter

 ## Task 1: Create a Table to Store the Applications